s5bug/zagclear/README.md

 ## Building

+First, you'll want to build `cold-clear`. _TODO: how_

-To build, you will want to call
+To build the Zig project, you will want to call
 `zig build -Drelease-fast=true -Dhost-target=<host> -Dremote-target=<remote>`
 where `<host>` and `<remote>` are LLVM triples.
 For example, if compiling on Linux, and the intended host is 64-bit Windows, and the intended remote is